angr/angrop/README.md

 It includes functions to generate chains which are commonly used in exploitation and CTF's, such as setting registers, and calling functions.

+## Architectures
+Supported architectures:
+* x86/x64
+* ARM
+* MIPS
+It should be relatively easy to support other architectures that are supported by `angr`.
+If you'd like to use `angrop` on other architectures, please create an issue and we will look into it :)

 ## Usage

 The ROP analysis finds rop gadgets and can automatically build rop chains.